PYART0/PyART/README.md

 # PyART
 This is the dataSet and source code for PyART

 Core code of PyART is in PyART/ directory, we give a detailed introduction to the directory.This directory is for a simple demo for PyART in one foldamong k-fold evaluation of within-project API recommendation.

-An execuable demo is updated in https://github.com/PYART0/PyART-demo.
+An execuable demo and newer version is updated in https://github.com/PYART0/PyART-demo.

 **Some requirements for PyART**